crowdwave/checkpoint401/README.md

 Checkpoint 401 has several optional command-line arguments:

-    --config-dir <config-dir>: Path to the directory containing configuration files (default: .).
+- `--config-dir <config-dir>`: Path to the directory containing configuration files (default: .).
-    --db-filename <database_path>: Path to the SQLite database file (default: route_stats_counters.db).
+- `--db-filename <database_path>`: Path to the SQLite database file (default: route_stats_counters.db).
-    --update-period <update_period_in_milliseconds>: Period in milliseconds to update the database and write counters to disk (default: 10000).
+- `--update-period <update_period_in_milliseconds>`: Period in milliseconds to update the database and write counters to disk (default: 10000).
-    --disable-stats: Disable the stats feature.
+- `--disable-stats`: Disable the stats feature.
-    --version: Display server version.
+- `--version`: Display server version.
-    --help: Show help message.
+- `--help`: Show help message.
-    --port <port_number>: Port number to listen on (default: 3000 or PORT environment variable).
+- `--port <port_number>`: Port number to listen on (default: 3000 or PORT environment variable).
-    --listen-address <listen_address>: Address to listen on (default: 0.0.0.0 or LISTEN_ADDRESS environment variable).
+- `--listen-address <listen_address>`: Address to listen on (default: 0.0.0.0 or LISTEN_ADDRESS environment variable).
+- `--header-name-uri <header_name>`: The name of the header that contains the URI of the inbound request (default: X-Original-URI).
+- `--header-name-method <header_name>`: The name of the header that contains the method of the inbound request (default: X-Original-Method).

+The `--header-name-uri` and `--header-name-method` arguments are particularly important as they define the headers that Checkpoint 401 will use to pass the URI and method of the inbound request to your endpoint function.
+The exact headers used can differ between Nginx/Caddy/Traefik and are also configurable by you in your web server setup.

 ## How It Works - Startup Process